constellant/dpSlate/source/dpSlateHelp/index.md

 There are a number of directives for controlling how the Table of Contents is presented.
 These are:

 * `documentSearch:` a boolean used to turn the document search feature on and off.
-* `toc_selectors:` this string is a comma list of the document elements that will be selected for inclusion into the table of contents.
+* `tocSelectors:` this string is a comma list of the document elements that will be selected for inclusion into the table of contents.
 If the statement is missing, then the default value is "h1, h2, h3" which means that Headers 1, 2, and 3 will be included into the Table of Contents.
 If you were to choose "h2, h3, h4, h5" then the first level headers would be ignored and only the second, third, fourth, and fifth levels will be selected for inclusion into the Table of Contents.
-* `toc_footers:` this list will be used to create a bullet list of text that will appear at the bottom of the table of contents.
-The footer statement is used to place text and links at the bottom of the Table of Contents.
-In addition to the values that you specify, the version number (see the version directive above) will be included, followed by the values that you provide, and finally the date that the document was built.

 <aside class="notice">
 Document Search is dpSlate's way of providing a full text index for readers.
 When you turn on document search in your document, a search box will appear above the  Table of Contents.
 When the reader types in text into the search box, the Table of Contents will be removed and text in the document that matches the search term will be highlighted with a yellow background.
 A _next_ and _prev_ button will be provided to allow the reader to jump to the next and previous hit on the search term.
 </aside>

+## Default Directives

+The YAML directives can be set at a site wide level for all of your documents.
+Thus, you can avoid typing in the same text for each of the directives for each document.
+This feature also allows you to set your site defaults for directives and then change them for all documents quickly.
+You do this by modifying the file at `\dpSlate\source\_defaults.yml`.
+This file contains all of the directives that you will see in your document and you can set them globally for your site.
+If you later define a directive in a specific document, the document value will overide the default value that you set.

 # Creating the Body of a dpSlate Document